 In a society of dwindling attention spans, tiny screens, and micro-jitters, context and complexity would seem to be more precious than ever.
 But do you imagine that a whole landscape, or a sequenced saga, can be conveyed with the tools -- fact sheets, zap-texting, power-points, Twitter feeds, 15-second video intrusions -- relied upon by business operatives?

-From May 2013 to November 2014, I absorbed between 500 and 600 detective radio and television episodes.
+From May 2013 to August 2016, I absorbed roughly 1,250 detective radio and television episodes.
 Starting with Sherlock Holmes, I spent time only with fictional characters that have endured for decades (leaving out all but one newcomer since 1980).

 Rather than read the Conan Doyle originals, I stuck with the video versions of Messrs.
 Holmes and Watson, Lestrade and Moriarty.
 A few other novels -- by Charles Dickens, and by Laurie R. King, who 20 years ago helped Sherlock Holmes find married contentment with detective Mary Russell -- were accessed in audiobook form.